 Well for starters, I love to laugh - at anything, including myself.
 I am a big believer that laughter can make the good times great and the bad ones more manageable.

 Having grown up on the Cape, I consider the Boston Red Sox practically family.
-I'll also gladly lose my voice cheering for the Patriots and Bruins.
-I've never been much of an NBA fan (college is where it's at) but I'll admittedly jump on the Celtics bandwagon once in a while.
+I'll also gladly lose my voice cheering for the Patriots, Bruins, and Celtics.
+The Golf Channel is always the default "last" button on the remote at home.

 Anything golf.
 I enjoy studying course architecture; the golf swing; the habits of great players and leaders in sports in general; the European Tour and other Tours that haven't always enjoyed the exposure of the PGA Tour; new technology that can help make both the average and elite players better; a good golf story now and then.

 Show me a mountain and I'll go climb it.
-While my hiking and backpacking have taken a bit of a backseat the last three or four years while I have focused on my family and career, I still have the itch to get back outside and connect with nature.
+While my hiking and backpacking have taken a bit of a backseat the last few years while I have focused on my family and career, I still have the itch to get back outside and connect with nature.
 Nothing gives me a sense of calm and place quite like a good long walk in the woods.

 I love the process of building a relationship.
 Making a positive impact on someone's life, golf game, experience at the club, etc. puts a smile on my face.
 I've never heard anyone say they have too many friends!

 I am a voracious reader, especially in the winter when I have more time away from work.
 I especially enjoy biographies and historical non-fiction.